karl-zylinski/jzon-c/README.md

 Parts of the code is based on the JavaScript Hjson implementation.
 The multi-line string indentation rules aren't as sophisticated as in Hjson (yet).

-## How does jzon differ from SJON?
+## How does jzon differ from SJSON?

 - String value quotes are optional.
 - Stuck to the default JSON delimiter for key-value-pairs (:, SJSON uses =).